Leifhaa/PGR301-2020-konte-oppgave2/README.md

 4. Fill in the Service account details
 5. Skip granting of roles for now.
 These will be added later
 6. Open the newly created service account & click the "KEYS" tab.
 Create a new key by clicking "ADD NEW" and select JSON format.
-7. A json file should have been downloaded which can be used to access the service account. :warning **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA**
+7. A json file should have been downloaded which can be used to access the service account. :warning: **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA** :warning:

 # Creating the bucket
 Before following this guide, it's important that you've already completed these steps: